fusaimoe/studenti-online/README.md

 # studenti-online

-Bootstrap 4 based redesign of Università di Bologna "Studenti Online" web app. <a href="https://fusaimoe.github.io/studenti-online/">Demo</a>
+Bootstrap 4 based redesign of Università di Bologna "Studenti Online" web app.
+A link will be added in the future.

 <hr>